USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

 \section{Experiments}

 In this section, first, we present the experimental configurations employed for the evaluation of compression schemes.
-Second, we evaluate the recent advanced image/video compression schemes and standardization activities on the proposed dataset under different metrics, and benchmark their performance on our proposed dataset.
-Third, we analyze the benchmarked performance and further point out some limitations and inspirations among these advanced schemes.
+Second, we evaluate the classic standardized compression schemes and recent advanced image/video compression schemes on the proposed dataset under different metrics, and benchmark their performance on our proposed dataset.
+Third, we analyze the benchmarked performance, and further point out some limitations and inspirations among these advanced image/video schemes to shed light on future research.